arshimtiaz/portfolio/arshimtiazportfolio/content/about/index.md

 ### TryHackMe

 I am an active learner on **TryHackMe**, a renowned platform for ethical hacking and cybersecurity training.
-Having attained the **highest level (Level 13)** and ranking within the **Top 1% of users globally**, I continuously demonstrate my commitment to mastering practical cybersecurity techniques and staying ahead in this dynamic field.
+Having attained the **highest level** and ranking within the **Top 1% of users globally**, I continuously demonstrate my commitment to mastering practical cybersecurity techniques and staying ahead in this dynamic field.

 <div align="center">
   <script src="https://tryhackme.com/badge/203421"></script>